fomightez/sequencework/plot_expression_across_chromosomes/README.md

 > just a draft of documentation for now.
 > Contact me if you need help until I better document this.

-A python script to olot ratio of expression of experimental condition vs. wild-type (or baseline state) for genes in sequential order across chromosomes in the genome.
+A python script to plot ratio of expression of experimental condition vs. wild-type (or baseline state) for genes in sequential order across chromosomes in the genome.
 It requires two files: 1. a file of a genome annotation format in order to parse the locations of genes and (approximate) length of chromosomes; 2. a file of expression data to plot.